defaye/bootstrap-laravel/readme.md

 sudo chmod +x ./bootstrap-laravel/bootstrap.sh
 ```

-This bootstrapper does not run `npm install` or the asset compilers:
+This bootstrapper does not run `npm install` or the asset compiler e.g. `gulp --production`.

-- Laravel ~5.0 run: `gulp --production`
-- ^5.3 run: `npm run prod`

 #### Contributing